Psychology of Effective Coaching

 Reasonable grasp of research principles in effective coaching and an understanding in applying theoretically driven interventions for different performers in different situations.
 Basic evidence and principles will be applied to the case study.

-Collect, analyse and interpret data from a triangulation of methods (qualitative, quantitative, and observational) and propose an effective intervention based on your own results.
+Interpret data from a triangulation of methods (qualitative, quantitative, and observational) and propose an effective intervention based on your own results.

 Teaching and Learning Strategy